infinum/dotnet-handbook/Project organization/Project structure.md

 It is a good practice to group specific configuration sections like services and repositories to keep things organized.
 One of the ways to do this is through the implementation of IServiceBuilder extensions.

-Since we use [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) for app configuration the bindings are done in the startup class.
+Since we use the [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) for app configuration the bindings are done in the startup class.
 There are more details for this pattern in the Design pattern section of this handbook.

 #### AppSettings.json

-`appsettings.json` file is usually used for app configuration like connection strings, configurable parameters, etc. Since it is not a good practice to keep app secrets here and upload them to the repository, we mostly use environment variables for configuring the app in non-development environment.
+`appsettings.json` file is usually used for app configuration like connection strings, configurable parameters, etc. Since it is not a good practice to keep app secrets here and upload them to the repository, we mostly use environment variables for configuring the app in a non-development environment.
 In a development environment, we use [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows).